Mojang/minecraft-editor-extension-starter-kit/README.md

 &nbsp;

 ### Choose behavior pack destination
-The first step is to prepare a behavior pack destination (and resource pack destination if you chose to install any assets).
+The first step is to prepare the behavior and resource pack target folders.
 These will be deployed to the Minecraft `development_behavior_packs` and `developement_resource_packs` folders.
-These are folders that live in tandem with your Minecraft worlds and various other Minecraft files.
+These folders live in tandem with your Minecraft worlds and various other Minecraft files.

 ```bash
 npm run prepare